rollbar/rollbar-gem/README.md

 ## [Transform hook](#transform-hook]

-Before we send the payload to our API the gem will call the hadlers defined in `configuration.transform`.
+After the payload is built but before it it sent to our API, the gem will call the handlers defined in `configuration.transform`.
 This handlers should be `Proc` objects or objects responding to `#call` method.
 The received argument is a `Hash` object with these keys:

 - `level`: the level used for the report.
 - `exception`: the exception that caused the report, if any.
 - `message`: the message to use for the report, if any.
 - `extra`: extra data passed to the report methods.
-- `scope`: depending on the scenario, this can contain different data.
-See [Scope](#the-scope)
+- `scope`: the current Scope; see [Scope](#the-scope)
-- `payload`: the built payload that will be send to the API
+- `payload`: the built payload that will be sent to the API

-In your handlers you have a chance to mutate the payload, remove data, truncate data, etc...Example:
+Handlers may mutate the payload.
+For example:

 ```ruby
 handler = proc do |options|